Publication

 • the complaint is upheld in part

-• the complaint is rejected
+• the complaint is not upheld

 • the complaint is withdrawn